 • Nothing is free in life.
 No lender is going to pay your closing costs without making it up somewhere else, and probably with interest!
 You will be paying a higher interest rate, which means you are paying interest on those ‘saved’ closing costs.
 However, this is justifiable if you are getting a substantial savings each month in your payment.
 If you don’t refinance to just not pay closing costs and you are paying a much higher interest rate as a result, this doesn’t make sense either.

-• Refinancing does not always make sense; if you are going to be leaving the home in the near future, it may cost you too much in closing costs to make it worth it, even if you have a ‘no closing cost’ loan.
+• Refinancing does not always make sense; if you are going to be leaving the home in the near future, it may cost you too much in closing costs to make it worth it, even if you have a ‘no closing cost’ refinance loan.
 Also, if you are going to pull out cash and pay off credit cards and run them up again, you may just be enabling bad behavior.

-A no fee or no cost refinance can be a very good tool for people in some situations.
-It is especially well suited for the borrower who lacks cash but could save substantially on their monthly payment be doing a refinance.
 Even if you pay a higher interest rate, you still could save thousands in interest each year.
 Knowing exactly when to refinance or take out a HELOC can be difficult but when you have the ability to save thousands of dollars, it should become a financial priority.
 Compare the pros and cons of the cash out refinance vs. a home equity loan.

 no fee refinance

-No matter if you are getting a new home loan or a refinance, every mortgage has closing costs and lender fees associated with it.
 In many cases, the closing costs on the loan will be in the thousands of dollars, and the lender fees add even more on top of it.

-What if you have already almost drained your savings account getting your home and you do not want to pay closing costs?
-You can opt for a no closing cost mortgage refinance, also called a no lender fee refinance.
 There are many lenders today offering these types of mortgage refinances.
 Yes there are no fee options for cash out refinances as well.

 How is this done?
 Well, there is nothing free in life, and this is no exception to that rule.
 To have the lender pay your closing costs and have no lender fees up front, you will probably need to pay a slightly higher rate over the term of your loan.
-On a very rare occasion, the lender may waive the fees and closing costs outright, but that seldom occurs.

 For example, if you are paying closing costs with a 3.75% loan rate, then you might pay 4.125% to have the closing costs and fees waived.